 The undergraduate business management major permits students to select one area as an emphasis.
 The knowledge and skills acquired with the major in business management can be used in a number of areas, such as human resource and operations management.
+The business management major with an agribusiness emphasis prepares students for careers in the specialized agriculture/business sector.
 The business management major with an information technology emphasis prepares students for careers in managing technology in modern organizations.